 Naturally a large percentage of this includes the cruelty-free community… so I always do a bit of a double take when someone doesn’t share the same views about animal testing, even though I know plenty of people still use MAC and the like, and our group, although growing, is in the minority.

 (Speaking of, why are MAC, L’Oreal and other non-cf companies always popping up on my Instagram ads?
 I’m not interested!)

 If you have an interest in cruelty-free beauty then chances are you will have seen the outrage caused earlier in the month when a beauty blogger wrote a post about why they will never go cruelty-free.
 Their argument basically boiled down to ‘I do not agree with animal testing but I love these non-cf products too much to stop buying them’.
 It was implied that if you can’t be completely ethical — vegan diet, no fast fashion, not buying from tax-dodging companies etc — then what’s the point in trying?
 This kind of thinking is defeatist.
 No one can be the perfect consumer, but it’s better to do something than it is to do nothing, and what that something is is down to the individual.

-Animal testing for medical purposes was also mentioned, but medicine and make-up are two entirely different things.
+Animal testing for medical purpose was also mentioned, but medicine and make-up are two entirely different things.
 One of those things saves lives.
 One of those things, while bringing joy to many of us, is a luxury item.

 Here are my favourite responses.